 Uber drivers are people just like you.
 Their reasons for driving for Uber vary, but their goals are the same: to provide you, their passenger, with a safe, pleasant ride.

 CONVERSATION.
-Some drivers are chattier than others just as some passengers enjoy engaging in conversation.
+Some drivers are chattier than others just as some passengers enjoy engaging in conversation more than others.

-If you enjoy engaging in conversation with your driver and he/she seems open to it, by all means, let ‘er rip!
+If you enjoy talking with your driver and he/she seems open to it, by all means, let ‘er rip!
 However, if you prefer a quieter ride, that’s fine too.